 If you hit the ground regularly with your swing and take a lot of divots – you can actually alter the loft and lie on your clubs without even realizing it.
 Therefore, continually hitting out of the rough, off cart paths, and out of wooded areas can negatively alter the lie or loft.

 Also, if you spend a lot of time at the golf range working on your swing – hitting off a standard mat with concrete foundation can also push your loft and lie of a club out of sync with repeated use.
 Your clubs may actually develop gaps between stated lofts that will affect shot distance, trajectory, and accuracy.

 Putter Loft and Lie

-In terms of loft, you do generally need some loft to lift your ball out of the shallow depression caused by the ball’s weight on to the top of the grass to achieve a truer roll.
-But, too much loft can compromise distance along with directional control as the ball will tend to skid and bounce after impact.
-On the other hand, too little loft can compress the ball into the turf with similar unwanted effects especially in wet conditions.
+Your putter face does need some loft.
+It needs a bit of loft to lift the ball out of the shallow depression caused by the ball’s weight on the greens.
+But, too much loft can compromise distance along with directional control.
+The ball will tend to skid and bounce after impact.
+Conversely, too little loft can compress the ball into the turf with similar unwanted effects especially in wet conditions.
 The standard built-in loft of most putters is two to four degrees.
-The rule of thumb is that with slow greens more loft is necessary, and fast greens require less loft.
+The rule of thumb: Slow greens need more loft; Fast greens require less loft.

 These two key factors make a big difference with all clubs in making solid consistent ball contact.
 Most golfers buy clubs which are standard off-the-rack.
 However, there is no industry standard for club head loft and lie.
 Each manufacturer’s club design may very within this gray area lacking a set industry-wide standard.